-RSPB Scotland is encouraging people of all ages to get involved in the world’s largest wildlife survey next weekend and to celebrate, there will be a special event taking place at the Dundee Botanic Gardens and at RSPB Scotland’s Loch Leven nature reserve near Kinross, on Saturday 30 January.
+RSPB Scotland is encouraging people of all ages to get involved in the world’s largest wildlife survey next weekend and to celebrate, there will be special events taking place at the Dundee Botanic Gardens and at RSPB Scotland Loch Leven nature reserve near Kinross, on Saturday 30 January.

 More than half a million people across the UK are expected to spend an hour watching and counting their garden birds for the 37th RSPB Big Garden Birdwatch over the weekend of 30 and 31 January 2016.
-Last year 43,000 people across Scotland took part including 2,006 in Perth and Kinross but the charity are hoping even more people will take part this year to help provide valuable information about the changes in numbers of birds using our gardens in winter.
+Last year 43,000 people across Scotland took part including 3,489 in Fife but the charity are hoping even more people will take part this year to help provide valuable information about the changes in numbers of birds using our gardens in winter.

 As well as counting their feathered friends, RSPB Scotland is also asking participants to log some of the other wildlife they see in their gardens and green spaces such as hedgehogs, foxes, stoats and squirrels, to help build an overall picture of how important they are for giving nature a home [note 5].

 Loch Leven’s Big Garden Birdwatch will take place on Saturday 30 January from 10 am until 4 pm, and visitors can get top tips on how to take part in the survey all day.
 From 10 am until noon, specialists from the Tay Ringing Group will be on hand to demonstrate how putting rings on birds’ legs to tag them has led to some startling scientific discoveries and give visitors a chance to get up close to some favourite feathered friends.
 Then between 1 and 4 pm, there will be the chance to build a nest box to take home.
 This drop-in event is free but a £5 donation is requested for nest boxes.
 For more info about the event at Loch Leven call 01577 862355.